How to perform Downward-Facing Hero Pose

 This is a truly universal pose as it can be used at any point in your sequence.
 Let your back stretch out to capacity as you extend your arms forward along the floor.

 Feel the muscles in your back and neck release into a gentle stretch, keep your shoulders and collarbones open.
-The heels of your feet are placed right beneath your buttocks and your knees are far enough apart for your ribcage to fit snuggly in-between your thighs.
+The heels of your feet are placed right beneath your buttocks and your knees are far enough apart for your ribcage to fit snuggly in between your thighs.
 This allows for more freedom as you breathe yourself deeper into the stretch.
 The arms, still as they may appear, stay dynamic and activated, counteracting the pull of gravity and extending outwards with the rest of the body.
-Resist gravity and pull your chest up off the floor.
+During warm-ups or more active sequences, resist gravity and pull your chest up off the floor.
+During restorative and pranayama sessions or cool-downs, you can practice a more passive variation, stretching out over a bolster or some other support.

 You can place a block under your buttocks if your knee joints are too tight.
 If you are unable to bend your knees this way you can also substitute this pose for the Simple Cross Legs Forward bend.